 Special Constables are members of the

-powers as regular officers whilst on duty.
+regular officers whilst on duty.

 Special Constables are trained in the use of, and issued with,

 the same uniform and equipment as regular officers.
 They are

 an integral part of our Force and help us to keep the railways safe